 - Recruit someone you know who will hold you accountable.
 Accountability goes a long way when it comes to staying with your workout routine.
 You will less likely skip out on a workout when someone is waiting to join you at for a walk or at the gym.
 If that person is in a different city, you can still hold each other accountable through apps that keep track of each of your physical activities throughout the day.
 Feel free to challenge each other in person or online.
-Many of our health coaches challenge each other with steps through one of these activity apps.
+Many of our care managers challenge each other with steps through one of these activity apps.

 - Write down or create a list of your personal reasons of why you want to be more physically active.
 These are your personal reasons.
 You don’t have to share it with anybody else unless you want to.
 Here’s an example: “I want to be more physically active so I can stay as healthy as possible for my growing family.”
 Whatever your personal reason for being more active, write it down.
 This will become very useful on the days when you need extra motivation.

 - Remember to start where you are at physically and work up.
 If you have any medical conditions, consult with your doctor about assisting you with a workout routine.
 Everyone’s fitness levels are different, so be mindful about your own and don’t try to compare yourself with others.
 An example would be starting off with comfortable weights on the machines that you know you could perform with proper form.